-On May 21, 2015 the REIT announced that the TSX had accepted its notice of intention to conduct a normal course issuer bid ("NCIB") to enable it to purchase up to 1,093,895 Class U Units, representing approximately 5% of the REIT's issued and outstanding Class U Units, pursuant to TSX rules.
-On September 30, 2015, the REIT announced that the TSX had accepted its amended notice of intention to conduct a normal course issuer bid (the "Amended NCIB") effective as of the close of markets on October 5, 2015 to increase the maximum number of Class U Units that may be repurchased from 1,093,895 Class U Units to 2,591,136 Class U Units, or approximately 10% of the public float.
-No other terms of the NCIB were amended.

-Purchases under the Amended NCIB may be made until the earlier of May 25, 2016 and the date of notice by the REIT of termination of the bid.
+On May 23, 2017 the REIT announced that the TSX had accepted its notice of intention to renew its normal course issuer bid ("NCIB") which enables it to purchase up to 3,439,570 Class U Units, representing approximately 10% of the REIT's public float of Class U Units, pursuant to TSX rules.
+Purchases under the NCIB may be made until the earlier of May 25, 2018 and the date of notice by the REIT of termination of the bid.
 Class U Units purchased under the bid will be cancelled.
-In 2015, 1,273,088 Class U Units of the REIT were repurchased pursuant to the NCIB.
+In 2017, no Class U Units of the REIT were repurchased pursuant to the NCIB.